Nikovash/bitoreum-builder/docs/usage-guide.md

 - Sets up build dependencies
 - Runs the `depends/` system
 - Configures, compiles, and links
-- Builds three types:
+- Builds three binary types:
   - ✅ Stripped binary
   - ✅ Not-stripped binary
-  - ✅ Debug build
+  - ✅ Debug binary
 - Generates checksums for each
-- Compresses each build directory into `.tar.gz`
+- Compresses each build directory into `.tar.gz` or `*.zip` in the case of a Windows build

 ---